foreversd/forever/README.md

 ### forever.cleanLogsSync (processes)
 Removes all log files from the root forever directory that do not belong to current running forever processes.
 Processes are the value returned from `Monitor.data` in `forever-monitor`.

+### forever.startServer (monitor0, monitor1, ..., monitorN)
+Starts the `forever` HTTP server for communication with the forever CLI. **NOTE:** This will change your `process.title`.
+This method takes multiple `forever.Monitor` instances which are defined in the `forever-monitor` dependency.

 ## Run Tests